pedro-loures/movie-recommendation/README.md

 - recommender - python spcripts with recommenders models
 	- trivial.py - trivial and trivial personalized reccomendation (only means)

+	- evaluate.py - functions aimed to evalutate the recommendation systems that were implementes

 Naming Convention: